Masonry heater: Kachelofen

-The German kachelofen (cocklestove) is a relatively large home heater surrounded with ceramic tile, which has existed for at least five centuries.
-During the Renaissance period in Germany, the builders of such stoves were part of a distinct trade and were called hafnermeister.
+The German Kachelofen (tiled stove) is a relatively large home heater surrounded with ceramic tiles, which has existed for at least five centuries.
+During the Renaissance period in Germany, the builders of such stoves were part of a distinct trade and were called Hafnermeister.

-A kachelofen uses a maze-like passage created out of firebrick to release gases and smoke from the wood fire slowly, allowing the firebrick to retain as much heat as possible from the gases and smoke.
-The ceramic tile surrounding the stove also acts as insulation to retain heat.
+A Kachelofen uses a maze-like passage created out of firebrick to release gases and smoke from the wood fire slowly, allowing the firebrick to retain as much heat as possible from the gases and smoke.
+The ceramic tile surrounding the stove also acts as thermal mass to retain heat.
 Such stoves were carefully designed so that the minimum amount of heat would escape, only as much as needed to warm the flue to maintain a proper air draught.
 The firebrick used in the construction holds 80% more heat than ferrous metals such as cast iron, while its heat conductivity is 1/45 that of iron or steel.
-A kachelofen is efficient enough to warm a house for up to 6 to 12 hours after the fire has stopped burning.
+A Kachelofen is efficient enough to warm a well-insulated house for up to 6 to 12 hours after the fire has stopped burning.